xmthms18/project-1/README.md

 Bits will move independently in room

-npc snakes in later stages that can be eaten and also move independently
+npc snakes in later stages that can be eaten and eat the the player while also moving independently.

 Render stage select screen

 ## Potential Roadblocks

+Figuring out how the bits will work (Spawning in or having a set amount every stage)

+Having the snake grow every time after it eats a bit and keeping the growing body moving together at one